salmatoolkit/salma/README.md

 salma
 =====

-The main repository for the SALMA toolkit.
+The main repository for the SALMA toolkit (http://www.salmatoolkit.org).

 The main code of the SALMA toolkit is found in the directory code/SALMA.

 Dependencies
 ------------